ChandanChainani/user-movie-rating-api/README.md

 # user-movie-rating-api

-- Simple Authentication with using email
+- Simple Authentication with email
 - Search movie by name and get related information
 - Logged in admin user can create movie
 - Logged in user can rate or comment on movie
-- Get user rates movies and related comments
+- Get user rated movies and related comments

 # Requirements
 ## Minimum